Task Force Report (2019)

 NatSci should develop specific college-level inclusion goals and a timeline to accomplish them that align with the six focus areas identified by the MSU Office for Inclusion and Intercultural Initiatives to guide DEI initiatives for all MSU units (see bylaws changes).

-8. Increase and Improve Hiring of Diverse Faculty and Staff.
+8. Increase and Improve Hiring of Diverse employees.

 - NatSci should create language to be included in NatSci job ads about NatSciâs commitment to diversity, based on the college-level DEI statement.